selhorn/oreilly-github-demo/docs/security.md

-Ensuring the template is secure
+Ensure the template is secure
 ===============================

 To ensure the CloudFormation template is the one provided by F5, you can do some verification.